niho/related/README.md

 -------------

 Related is meant to be a simple graph database that is fun, free and easy to use.
-The intention is not to compete with industrial grade graph databases like Neo4j, but rather to be a replacement for a relational database when your data is better described as a graph.
+The intention is not to compete with "real" graph databases like Neo4j, but rather to be a replacement for a relational database when your data is better described as a graph.
 For example when building social software.
-Related is meant to be web scale, but ultimately relies on the ability of Redis to scale (using Redis cluster for example).
+Related is very similar in scope and functionality to Twitters FlockDB, but is among other things designed to be easier to setup and use.
+Related also has better documentation and is easier to hack on.
+The intention is to be web scale, but we ultimately rely on the ability of Redis to scale (using Redis Cluster for example).
 Read more about the philosophy behind Related in the [Wiki](http://github.com/sutajio/related/wiki).

 Setup